-We rely on software, technologies and related services from other parties, and problems in their use or access could increase our costs and harm our business, revenue and financial results.
+We rely on software, technologies and related services from other parties, and problems in their use, access or performance could increase our costs and harm our business, revenue and financial results.

 We rely on software, technologies and related services from third parties to operate critical functions of our business.
-Access to third-party technologies or services that we utilize may become unavailable due to a variety of reasons, including outages or interruptions.
+Third-party technologies or services that we utilize may become unavailable due to a variety of reasons, including outages, interruptions or failure to perform under our agreement.
 Unexpected delays in their availability or function can, in turn, affect the use or availability of our service.
 Further, third-party software and service providers may no longer provide such software and services on commercially reasonable terms or may fail to properly maintain or update their software.
 In such instances, we may be required to seek licenses to software or services from other parties or to redesign our products to function with new software or services.
 This could result in delays in the release of new products until equivalent technology can be identified, licensed or developed, and integrated into our platform and services.
 Furthermore, we might be forced to limit the features available in our current or future products.
 These occurrences, delays and limitations, if they occur, could harm our business, revenue and financial results.